Large Language Model Sentinel: LLM Agent for Adversarial Purification: GLUE Dataset

-\textbf{QNLI.} The Question-answering NLI (QNLI) \citep{rajpurkar2016squad} is a natural language inference task, converted from another dataset, The Stanford Question Answering Dataset.
+QNLI \cite{rajpurkar2016squad} is a natural language inference task, converted from another dataset, The Stanford Question Answering Dataset.
 The task is to determine whether a question and a sentence are entailed or not.